-While the everyday voter may not give it much thought beyond looking at their own ballot, the way ballots are designed can dramatically affect voting behavior, and in the most extreme cases, even influence election results.
-Good ballot design is also crucial to ensure elections are accessible to all voters; seemingly simple choices can have an outsized impact.
+While the everyday voter may not give it much thought, the way ballots are designed can dramatically affect voting behavior, and in extreme cases, potentially influence election results.
+Good ballot design is also crucial to ensuring elections are accessible to all voters, as seemingly small design choices can have an outsized impact.

-The 10th Amendment of the U.S. Constitution gives states power over non-federal election administration.
-Federal and state-level agencies (including the Election Assistance Commission) and organizations (most notably the Center for Civic Design) can and do provide assistance, especially as ballot design flaws have garnered increasing public attention in the last two decades, but in most jurisdictions, ballot design is the purview of local election officials.
+The 10th Amendment of the U.S. Constitution gives states sole authority over administering non-federal elections, including decisions regarding ballot design.
+Federal and state agencies (including the U.S. Election Assistance Commission) and third-party organizations (most notably the Center for Civic Design) can and do assist election officials with ballot design, especially as ballot design flaws have garnered increasing public attention.
+However, in most states, ballot design is the purview of local election officials.
 In many ways, local control is beneficial, as election officials can consider the specific needs of their communities and tailor their ballots to fit.
-However, good intentions alone can often have adverse, unintentional effects when other design considerations aren’t taken into account.
+However, good intentions alone can have adverse, unintentional effects when other design considerations aren’t taken into account.

-Take the infamous butterfly ballot from the 2000 presidential election as an example.
-This ballot had been intentionally designed by Palm Beach County, FL to have bigger font that was easier to read, with the aim of helping the county’s large senior citizen population.
-To accommodate the larger print, the list of presidential candidates had to be spread across two facing pages and the markers interlaced, which caused confusion for some voters about where to punch to indicate their preferred candidate.
+For example, officials in Palm Beach County, FL designed the now-infamous butterfly ballot for the 2000 presidential election.
+This ballot was intentionally designed to have a bigger, easy-to-read font to help the county’s senior citizen population.
+To accommodate the larger print, the list of presidential candidates was spread across two facing pages with interlaced markers, causing confusion among voters about where to indicate their preferred candidate.

-As Wand et al (2001) summarize in an article for The American Political Science Review, it was eventually determined that this poorly designed ballot in one single county likely cost Al Gore the presidency, after George W. Bush won the state of Florida by a razor-thin margin of 537 votes.
-The image above shows the layout of the Palm Beach butterfly ballot.
-The Palm Beach Post’s reporting found that several thousand voters who cast a ballot for Gore, the Democratic nominee, also punched the holes directly above or below, which corresponded to the Reform or the Socialist Party’s nominees, respectively—an over-vote error which invalidated their ballots.
+As Wand et al (2001) summarize in an article for The American Political Science Review, the county’s ballot design likely cost Al Gore the presidency; George W. Bush won the state of Florida by a razor-thin margin of 537 votes.
+The image below shows the layout of Palm Beach County’s butterfly ballot.
+According to reporting by the Palm Beach Post, several thousand voters who cast a ballot for Gore, the Democratic nominee, also punched the holes directly above or below their choice for Gore, which corresponded to the Reform or the Socialist Party’s nominees, respectively.
+This resulted in an over-vote for President of the United States, invalidating that section of voters’ ballots.

-While this example illustrates perhaps the most extreme consequence of poor ballot design, there are many other design choices, made every election cycle, that attract fewer headlines but have profound impacts on voting behavior.
+While this example illustrates an extreme consequence of poor ballot design, there are many other design choices, made every election cycle, that attract fewer headlines but have significant impacts on voting behavior.

 Common Ballot Design Pitfalls